UsamaAli-PK/MealScanner/README.md

 ---

-Thank you for using FoodLens AI!
+Thank you for using MealScanner!
 We hope it helps you on your journey to better understanding your nutrition.